-NOW, THEREFORE, BE IT RESOLVED that the Fort Bragg City Council does hereby approve the following project incentives to allow for the construction of an 83-unit mixed-use project proposed for 1151 South Main Street per analysis incorporated herein by reference to the project staff reports, dated June 25, June 18, June 11, and March 24, 2025:
+NOW, THEREFORE, BE IT RESOLVED that the Fort Bragg City Council does hereby approve the following project incentives to allow for the construction of an 83-unit mixed-use project proposed for 1151 South Main Street per analysis incorporated herein by reference to the project staff reports, dated June 11, 2025 and March 24, 2025:

 - 1. Increase the height limit for the proposed project from 28 feet to 38 feet; and - 2.
-Allow a minimum balcony size of 42 SF, and the project shall provide the range of balcony sizes illustrated in the project plans. - 3.
-The applicant may construct a multifamily residential project with a Use Permit as permitted in the Zoning Ordinance with 2,450 SF of hotel units (4 units) on the Ground Floor of Building 3 and one 1,000 SF visitor serving use (retail) as described in the staff report.
+Allow a minimum balcony size of 42 SF, but the project shall provide the range of balcony sizes illustrated in the project plans. - 3.
+The applicant may construct a multifamily residential project with a Use Permit as permitted in the Zoning Ordinance with one visitor serving use as described in the staff report.

-NOW, THEREFORE, BE IT RESOLVED that The Fort Bragg Planning Commission recommends that the Fort Bragg City Council makes the following findings and determinations for the Density Bonus Law incentives to allow for the construction of an 83-unit mixed-use project proposed for 1151 South Main Street per analysis incorporated herein by reference to the project staff reports, dated June 25, June 18, June 11, and March 24, 2025.
+NOW, THEREFORE, BE IT RESOLVED that The Fort Bragg Planning Commission Recommends that the Fort Bragg City Council makes the following findings and determinations for the Density Bonus Law incentives to allow for the construction of an 83-unit mixed-use project proposed for 1151 South Main Street per analysis incorporated herein by reference to the project staff reports, dated June 11, 2025 and March 24, 2025.

-- 1. The requested incentives are required in order to provide for affordable housing costs as defined in Health and Safety Code Section 50052.5, or for rents for the targeted units to be set in compliance with Government Code Section 65915(c). - The concession or incentive will not have a specific adverse impact, as defined by Government Code Section 65589.5(d)(2), upon public health and safety, or the physical environment, or on any real property listed in the California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without rendering the development unaffordable to low and moderate income households.
+- 1. The requested incentives are required in order to provide for affordable housing costs as defined in Health and Safety Code Section 50052.5, or for rents for the targeted units to be set in compliance with Government Code Section 65915(c). - 2.
+The concession or incentive will not have a specific adverse impact, as defined by Government Code Section 65589.5(d)(2), upon public health and safety, or the physical environment, or on any real property listed in the California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without rendering the development unaffordable to low and moderate income households. - 3.
+The City has determined that the development incentives requested will not have any adverse effects on coastal resources. - 4.
+The project is not feasible if the applicant must replace 9,560 SF of housing units with visitor-serving commercial space, which is very likely not a viable use.

-- 3. The City has determined that the development incentives requested will not have any adverse effects on coastal resources. - 4.
-The project is not feasible if the applicant must replace 9,560 SF of housing units with visitor-serving commercial space, which is very likely not a viable use. - 5.
-This site has remained undeveloped for over 40 years, since it was first subdivided as part of the former cattle ranch.
+- 5. This site has remained undeveloped for over 40 years, since it was first subdivided as part of the former cattle ranch.
 This indicates that there is insufficient demand to support visitor serving uses on this site.
 Indeed, the only other development proposal for this site in 40 years was an auto parts store, which is also not a visitor serving use. - 6.
 The Fort Bragg City Council has identified workforce housing development as a top priority in the City's Strategic Plan and set a goal to develop 200 units of housing in Fort Bragg by 2026. - 7.
 The Coastal Commission implements the California Coastal Act of 1976, and Section 30604(f) of the Coastal Act requires the Commission to encourage housing opportunities for persons of low or moderate income.